It's important to always be prepared for floods in the Hawkesbury-Nepean Valley - floods can happen anytime.

 For more information on what to do during a flood, download the During a Flood Factsheet in the resources section.

-When an Evacuation Warning is issued, you prepare to evacuate.
+When a Prepare to Evacuate - Watch and Act is issued, you should prepare to evacuate.
 Staying inside a house, even one which you think is high enough, may be very dangerous.
 If you are warned to evacuate it is always safest to move to a location away from the flood affected area before floodwater arrives.

 The Hawkesbury-Nepean Valley has a long history of damaging and dangerous floods.
-You need to follow evacuation orders to keep you, your family and pets safe.Download Image
+You need to follow Evacuate Now - Emergency Warnings to keep you, your family and pets safe.Download Image

-When an Evacuation Order is issued and you leave your house:
+When an Evacuate Now - Emergency Warning is issued and you leave your house:

 For information on roads, contact your local council for local road closures.